 Where a waterway is managed by multiple VTS centres, coordination between adjacent VTS centres or sub-centres is essential.

-Information related to the inland VTS by VTS personnel should be promulgated in a concise and harmonized format to reduce the burden on masters and minimise misunderstandings when moving from one inland VTS area to another.
+Information promulgating the requirements of an inland VTS should be publicised in a concise and harmonized format to reduce the burden on masters and minimise misunderstandings when moving from one inland VTS area to another.
 The IALA guidance with a standardised format is recommended.

 COMMUNICATIONS